 5. Check local petrol prices

 As the cost of petrol continues to rise you may wish to search for the best place to buy petrol in your area.
 An easy way you can do this is with the app - https://www.petrolprices.com.
 This app provides comprehensive information on the cost of both petrol and diesel at a range of filling stations in any location.
 When we checked the local area the prices varied as much as 5%, so that could mean a £5 saving on a tank of petrol!

 We have also put together this handy table that tells you how far it is worth driving to save money on your fuel prices.

 More money-saving tips

 Looking for other ways to cut costs?
-Visit our article "25 money saving tips that could save you thousands", our list of the best budgeting apps in the UK, or check out our "big picture budgeting" guide.
+Visit our article 'How to save money on your household bills', '25 money saving tips that could save you thousands', our list of the 'best budgeting apps in the UK', or check out our 'big picture budgeting' guide.